MarcosGibert/combinatoria/README.md

 This was built as a small personal learning project to make combinatorics formulas easier to experiment with.
 It focuses on a simple, accessible interaction model: choose an operation, enter values, and immediately see the result.

-## Limitations

-- Very large inputs can exceed JavaScript number precision or produce results that are too large to display reliably.
-- The current UI is Spanish-only.
-- Combination with repetition assumes the usual mathematical domain where `n` is positive.

-## Possible Improvements

-- Add a language toggle for Spanish and English.
-- Add example problems for each operation type.
-- Add automated tests for edge cases and large inputs.
-- Deploy with GitHub Pages and link the live version from the repository description.